-Tuition fees vary from programme to programme and are subject to revision each year.
-The majority of fees listed within our Online Prospectus are for the academic year 2013-4.
-Tuition fees are likely to change for future years, so you should use these as a guide only.
-Always check fees with the School or admissions office to which you are applying.
+Tuition fees vary for different programmes and are subject to revision each year.
+Always check fees with the faculty or admissions office to which you are applying.

 Equivalent or lower level qualifications

 The government no longer provides funding to universities for students who are studying a qualification that is equivalent to or at a lower level than one they have already achieved.
-This means that if you already have a higher education qualification such as a certificate of higher education, a diploma of higher education, a first degree (BA/BSc) or postgraduate qualification (PG Diploma, MA, MSc) and you apply for a course at an equal or lower level, King’s College London does not receive any public funding.
-Notable exceptions to this policy include:
+This means that King’s does not receive any public funds if you have a higher education qualification such as:

 Students who have an equivalent or lower-level qualification should contact the admissions office for their programme for advice on how this might affect their tuition fees.
 Students are responsible for informing the College of their ELQ status.

 King’s recognises that some applicants may wish to return to university for a second qualification in order to enhance their skills and improve employment prospects.
 King’s will continue to welcome applications from students who meet our entry criteria, whether or not they hold an equivalent qualification.

 This situation does not affect new entrants who study for a second qualification but at a higher level, for instance someone who already has a Foundation Degree and wants to study for an honours degree, or someone who has an undergraduate degree and wants to continue into postgraduate study.